enockyang/Midterm/README.md

 # Midterm
 Midterm

-Haoran is working again.
+Xuejun is here again.
-Hhhhhhhhhhhhh
+This is the fifth commit!